devmarvs/bblog/README.md

 }
 ```

-- `400 Bad Request`: token missing/invalid/expired.
+- `400 Bad Request`: email/code missing, invalid, or expired (codes last 5 minutes).
-- `409 Conflict`: link already used.
+- `409 Conflict`: code already used or account already verified.

 After a successful verification the server marks the user as active and future login attempts succeed.

 ---

 ### POST `/bblog/user/resend-verification`
-Legacy endpoint to trigger another verification email.
-Use this if the first link expired or never arrived.
+Legacy endpoint to trigger another verification code email.
+Use this if the first code expired or never arrived.
 Prefer `/bblog/user/verify-email` (below).

 ```http
 POST /bblog/user/resend-verification